Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Conclusion

 \section{Conclusion}

 This paper introduces the concept of heterophilous information as the distribution of node neighbors and proposes a practical solution to effectively leverage the rich semantics present in graphs.
-The new graph structure in our proposed HiGNN improves the connectivity between nodes with identical labels, thereby accommodating datasets with varying homophily, as shown by our theoretical and empirical analysis.
+In other words, the heterophily graph structure is regarded as semantic information rather than noise information.
+HiGNN is proposed to make good use of the semantics to improve the connectivity between nodes with identical labels, thereby accommodating datasets with varying homophily, as shown by our theoretical and empirical analysis.
 Our experiments show the superiority of \model{} in handling both homophilous and heterophilous graphs.
 It is worth noting that while \model{} enhances the graph learning, it depends on the prior estimation of all node labels.
-This dependency not only hinges on the quality of label estimation but also increases computational complexity.
 In our future work, we aim to explore more efficient representations of heterophilous information that strike a balance between computational demands and performance.